Home » Nursing Care Plans » Nursing Diagnosis Guide: All You Need to Know to Master Diagnosing

 Risk Nursing Diagnosis

 The second type of nursing diagnosis is called risk nursing diagnosis.
-These are clinical judgments that a problem does not exist, but the presence of risk factors indicates that a problem is likely to develop unless nurses intervene.
+These are clinical judgment for a problem does not exist, but the presence of risk factors indicates that a problem is likely to develop unless nurses intervene.
 A risk diagnosis is based on the patient’s current health status, past health history, and other risk factors that may increase the patient’s likelihood of experiencing a health problem.
 These are integral part of nursing care because they help to identify potential problems early on and allows the nurse to take steps to prevent or mitigate the risk.

 There are no etiological factors (related factors) for risk diagnoses.
 The individual (or group) is more susceptible to developing the problem than others in the same or a similar situation because of risk factors.
 For example, an elderly client with diabetes and vertigo who has difficulty walking refuses to ask for assistance during ambulation may be appropriately diagnosed with risk for injury or risk for falls.